Add External Wallets

 |---|---|

-| Customer Wallets | Unique wallets that are attached to a specific customer and can only be used by the customer who created them. |
+| Customer Wallets | Unique wallets attached to a specific customer; only usable by that customer. |

-| Counterparty Wallets | Unique wallets that are attached to a specific counterparty of a customer or bank and can only be used by the customer or the bank that created them. |
+| Counterparty Wallets | Unique wallets attached to a specific counterparty of a customer or bank. |

-| Partner (Bank-Level) Wallets | General wallets are attached to a specific bank and usable by any customer associated with that bank. |
+| Partner (Bank-Level) Wallets | General wallets attached to a specific bank; usable by any customer of that bank. |

 Creating External Wallets